 "Basically, the curveball is my lifeline, or rather, I think it's my strong point.
 I think batters don't like balls that have a lot of movement and are slow or fast, so I think that's a good thing, or rather, you have to pitch it with the premise that it's good, and I think it needs to be your number one weapon at all times.
 It's difficult to pitch a curveball with just a straight pitch, so it's important to vary it up from there, so I think that's a good thing, and it was probably big that I was able to get results with it."

-In the first inning Seibu Lions on April 22nd, he needed 27 pitches, but he managed to keep the game going with only two runs and one hit in five innings.
-"At first, I went for my best pitches, or rather, pitches I was confident in, but there were some pitches that I wasn't paying attention to the opposing batter, so I thought I might try throwing more fork. cutter wasn't in good shape, so it was really tough, but I felt like if I could improve that, it would be better."
-In the first inning, he mainly threw fastball and curveballs, and from the second inning onwards, he threw a variety breaking ball.
+In the game Seibu Lions on April 22nd, he needed 27 pitches in the first inning, but he pitched five innings, hit only two hits and one runs, keeping the game close.
+"At first, I was attacking with my good pitches, or rather, the pitches I'm confident in, and overall there were some pitches that I wasn't really thinking about the opposing batters, so I thought I'd try to throw more fork.
+My cutter wasn't working well, so it was really tough, but I was thinking that if I could improve that, I'd be even better."
+In the first round of batting order, he mainly threw fastball and curves, and from the second round onwards, he threw a variety of breaking ball.

 In terms of "pitches that opposing hitters are not aware of," with one out in the 0-1 2nd inning without runner Yuto Koga, Koga missed struck out a 132 km fork in-course pitch from 1 ball 2 strike and hitter had a reaction that he did not expect.
 He recalled, "It was a pitch I wasn't expecting either, so the result was okay, so it was one pitch I reflected on."

-Although he only allowed one runs in five innings, in a statement sent by the team's public relations department after his appearance, he said, "Overall, my pitching was poorly paced."
-Watching the game, I didn't feel that his tempo was that bad, but I wonder what it was that made him feel that his tempo was bad.
+Despite limiting runs to just one run over five innings, a statement sent by the team's public relations department after his appearance said, "Overall, my pitching had a poor tempo."
+I didn't feel that the tempo was particularly bad while watching, so I wonder what aspects of his pitching did they perceive as lacking tempo?

 "I think there were a lot of unnecessary balls that weren't the ball I was imagining, but I think that's where my tempo was off."